August 31, 2010

 Depending on your point of view, Red Garters could be best appreciated as either being ahead of its time, or simply out of its time.
 Originally filmed in 3-D, the film was probably intended to give movie audiences something of a Broadway show experience, something along the lines of Oklahoma with smaller artistic ambitions, and a smaller budget.
 Simply being a genre buster combining the western with a musical comedy would have been enough.
 The stylized sets and color are what will grab the attention.
 Filmed inside a studio, the sky and land are a sun bright yellow, while the interior of the Red Dog Saloon is a shade somewhere between pink and red.
 All of the sets would be the kind found in a theater, enough to be recognizable, but relatively abstract, especially for a mainstream Hollywood production.
 Red Garters was hardly a commercial or critical success in its day, but in retrospect almost looks like a mash-up anticipating a cross between the wild pastels of Wisit Sasanatieng's Tears of the Black Tiger and the Brechtian distancing devices of Lars von Trier's Dogville.

 Who's responsible for what, I don't know.
 According to IMDb, George Marshall replaced Mitchell Leisen, while Frank Tashlin had an uncredited hand in the screenplay signed by Michael Fessier.
 What I do know is that a musical made at a time when making a musical wasn't such a big deal.
-Based on what Frank Capra wrote about his time at Paramount during the early Fifties, the budget would have been no more than two million dollars and was probably much less than than.
-More importantly, even when the best know actor for most contemporary viewers is probably supporting player Buddy Ebsen, and the star is best known as George Clooney's once famous aunt, Red Garters is still a hoot.
+Based on what Frank Capra wrote about his time at Paramount during the early Fifties, the budget would have been no more than two million dollars and was probably much less than that.
+More importantly, even when the best known actor for most contemporary viewers is probably supporting player Buddy Ebsen, and the top billed star is primarily known as George Clooney's once famous aunt, Red Garters is still a hoot.

 The whiff of a story concerns the proverbial stranger in town who has come to avenge the death of his brother.
 The town's leading citizen, Jason Carberry, is protective of his young female ward, almost coming to blows with the stranger, Reb Randall.
 In the meantime, the star of the Red Dog Saloon, Calaveras Kate, pines in secret over Jason, who seems to have eyes for all the other women in town.
 The judge who has come to town to bring law and order, has also brought along his neice, attracting the attention of vaquero Rafael Moreno.
 There's a bunch of talk about "the code of the West", but in its heart of hearts, Red Garters is another version of men and women arguing, or being coy with each other until they finally admit their love for each other.